ygorml/ygorml/README.md

 ## 💻  What I am currently/done working on
 - Data Science:
   - [Airbnb analysis of Vancouver city 🇨🇦](#):
-- Artificial Intelligence: N/A
+- Artificial Intelligence: Currently working on an Autonomous Ship Project, using Computacional Vision, Embarked Electronics and a lot more.
 - C/C++:
   - [Radar Clutter Atenuation Calculator](https://github.com/ygordev/C/blob/main/calculaAtenuacaoClutter.c): Calcutes how much we should attenuate a radar clutter signal to detect a certain target
   - [CriptoML](https://github.com/ygordev/C/blob/main/CriptoML.c): A study proprietary algorithm of criptography developed in C
 - Flutter:
-  - Conversor de Moedas: Mobile app developed using Flutter to convert currencies between BRL, USD and EUR via API.
+  - Conversor de Moedas: Mobile App developed using Flutter to convert currencies between BRL, USD and EUR via API.
 95% done, will be deployed to Play Store soon.
   - Lista de Tarefas: A simple mobile app, using Flutter too, to manage daily to-do lists.
 70% done, will be deployed to Play Store soon.
 - Python
   - [Radar Signal Generator](https://github.com/ygordev/Electronics/blob/main/Gr%C3%A1fico_Pulso_Radar_Duty_Cycle.ipynb)
   - [Blockchain-based Project](https://colab.research.google.com/drive/1hRYdMY4uuIg2ilXc4MxzyqI0UwMYftCe?usp=sharing): A simple blockchain-based system
   - ADS-B Stats: A complex tool to receive ADS-B data via RTL-SDR + Raspberry Pi, decode and plot in a local saved map, using Python libraries.
 As a future feature, I will work on some data science related stuff, using those infos.
-- Electronics: N/A
+- Electronics:

 ## 💻 Projects (Github Repositories)